 Long headers are used for packets that are sent prior to the completion of version negotiation and establishment of 1-RTT keys.
 Once both conditions are met, a sender SHOULD switch to sending short-form headers.
 While inefficient, long headers MAY be used for packets encrypted with 1-RTT keys.
-The long form allows for special packets, such as the Version Negotiation and the Public Reset packets to be represented in this uniform fixed-length packet format.
+The long form allows for special packets - such as the Version Negotiation packet - to be represented in this uniform fixed-length packet format.
 A long header contains the following fields:

-- Header Form: The most significant bit (0x80) of the first octet is set to 1 for long headers and 0 for short headers. - Long Packet Type: The remaining seven bits of first octet of a long packet is the packet type.
+Header Form: The most significant bit (0x80) of octet 0 (the first octet) is set to 1 for long headers.

+Long Packet Type: The remaining seven bits of octet 0 contain the packet type.
 This field can indicate one of 128 packet types.
-The types specified for this version are listed in Table 1. - Connection ID: Octets 1 through 8 contain the connection ID.
-Section 5.7 describes the use of this field in more detail. - Packet Number: Octets 9 to 12 contain the packet number. {{packetnumbers} describes the use of packet numbers. - Version: Octets 13 to 16 contain the selected protocol version.
-This field indicates which version of QUIC is in use and determines how the rest of the protocol fields are interpreted. - Payload: Octets from 17 onwards (the rest of QUIC packet) are the payload of the packet.
+The types specified for this version are listed in Table 1.

+Connection ID: Octets 1 through 8 contain the connection ID.
+Section 5.6 describes the use of this field in more detail.

+Packet Number: Octets 9 to 12 contain the packet number.
+Section 5.7 describes the use of packet numbers.

+Version: Octets 13 to 16 contain the selected protocol version.
+This field indicates which version of QUIC is in use and determines how the rest of the protocol fields are interpreted.

+Payload: Octets from 17 onwards (the rest of QUIC packet) are the payload of the packet.